-- Self-defense.
-It's legal to hurt or kill someone in self-defense in Nevada if the defendant reasonably believes that person will cause him/her immediate substantial bodily harm or death.
+Self-defense.
+It is legal to hurt or kill someone in self-defense in Nevada if the defendant reasonably believes that person will cause him/her immediate substantial bodily harm or death.
 Therefore if the defense attorney can show the court that the defendant was justified in committing battery against the victim, the charges should be dropped.

 - the defendant suffered from a disease or defect of the mind while he committed battery with intent to commit a crime, AND